wguldin/Hiring-Projects/README.md

 Getting started:
 -----

  - Fork this repo on Github.

-When you make a commit, please include which problem(s) that you were working on in the commit message.
+ - Please label each commit with the problem that it solves.
 (See more info below.)

+ - Please have one commit per problem.
+(Use rebase if needed.)

  - I highly reccommend running all this from a \*nix terminal.
    If you don't have one currently set up, you can create an Ubuntu instance using Virtual Box.